shanemhansen/shane.ai/docs/content/posts/threads-and-goroutines.md

 order of magnitude.
 It would be a reasonable assumption to say that a non-trivial program would likely exceed 2KB stack starting size and cause it to grow (that's a thing go can do) and so the real memory usage of rust & go could converge pretty quickly.

-Putting on my practical hat right now: if someone told me they wanted to run a service with a million goroutines I'd be a little nervous.
+Putting on my SRE hat right now: if someone told me they wanted to run a service with a million goroutines I'd be a little nervous.
 If they told me they needed to run a service with a million threads I'd be more nervous because of virtual memory overhead and managing sysctls.
 But today's hardware is up for the challenge.

 So if that's true what's the value of goroutines?
-I like saving RAM and 2GB is smaller than 8GB, but frankly if I'm changing runtimes and languages for better performance I want closer to 10x real world improvement.
+I like saving RAM and 2GB is smaller than 8GB, but frankly if I'm changing runtimes and languages for better performance I want closer to 10x real world improvement to justify the cost.

-I get asked this question all the time while teaching classes.
+I get asked this question all the time while teaching Go classes at work.
 If goroutines are so cheap why can't the kernel just make structures that cheap?
 If go can get away with small stacks why can't the kernel?
 Go's task switching was initially "cooperative" (technically cooperative but managed by the runtime/compiler not the user) and now it's "preemptive" so it seems like go has to do basically the same context switching for goroutines that the kernel does for threads: namely saving/restoring registers.

-I'll be honest: I don't entirely know the answer but it comes down to the actual implementation details.
-Go can get away with allocating smaller stacks because go has always been able to grow the stack if needed.
+I'll be honest: I don't entirely know the answer but I have some clues.
+Go can get away with allocating smaller stacks because Go has always been able to grow the stack if needed.
 This is a capability that is tied to the runtime.
-Regular programs using the Thread api (or clone or libc wrappers) may not have always been able to count on growable stacks.
-Because go has a more tightly integrated userspace scheduler and concurrency primitives sometimes it can context switch with less overhead.
+Regular programs using the rust Thread api (or clone or libc wrappers) may not have always been able to count on growable stacks.
+Because Go has a more tightly integrated userspace scheduler and concurrency primitives sometimes it can context switch with less overhead.
 For example if one goroutine is writing to a channel and one goroutine is reading to a channel, it's possible go can literally run the reader and the writer on the same thread and take a fast path where the writer goroutine calls send and that triggers the current thread to switchto the reader goroutine.

-I also suspect (but have no proof) that the go compiler may be able to be less conservative about register state it saves/restores.
+I also suspect (but have no proof) that the Go compiler may be able to be less conservative about register state it saves/restores.
 The linux kernel has to be potentially be ready for more hostile user code.
-In practice I think there might be some ancient legacy registers/flags that the kernel has to handle that the go compiler doesn't.
+In practice I think there might be some ancient legacy registers/flags that the kernel has to handle that the Go compiler doesn't.

 So far I've made goroutines sound pretty boring.
 They are like threads but use same order of magnitude of RAM.
 They occasionally can be scheduled smartly but I haven't presented any evidence they can be scheduled/context switched more efficiently than regular threads.
 The biggest real benefit I see is that I can use lots of goroutines without worrying as much about configuring system resources.